Anoligo/CampaignTracker/README.md

 # Iron Meridian Campaign Tracker

+## Running Locally

+1. Install dependencies with `npm install`.
+2. Build the CSS using `npm run build`.
+3. Open `index.html` directly in your browser.
+The page is fully self‑contained so it can also be hosted from services like GitHub Pages.
+4. *(Optional)* Run `npm start` to launch a small dev server if you prefer live includes while editing templates.

 ## Functional Specification (Non-Technical)

 This document outlines the full user-facing functional structure of the Iron Meridian Campaign Tracker for Pathfinder 2e.